computacenter-de/tech-task-wp07/README.all-in-one.md

-Because our blueprint for the controller is stored in the CasC (Configuration as Code for controllers) and this contains the backup & restore folder with the jobs and gets the Azure Service Principal Credentials from the kubernetes secret, we can restore the last non-compromised backup there!
+Because our blueprint for the controller is stored in the CasC (Configuration as Code for controllers) and this contains the backup & restore folder with the jobs and gets the Azure Service Principal Credentials from the Kubernetes Secret, we can restore the last non-compromised backup there!

 If we know that the credentials from the Key Vault have also been compromised,